adabwana/sp25-m7560-final-project/README.md

 1. **R Environment (Feature Engineering)**:
    - First, open the project in the R development container (described above)
-   - Run `src/r/feature_engineering.r` to generate the engineered feature CSVs
+   - Run `src/r/feature_engineering.r` to generate the engineered feature CSVs using the `recipes` package.
-   - This step is required before any model training
+   - This step is required before any model training.

 2. **Switch to Python Environment**:
-   - After feature engineering, you'll need to switch environments
+   - After feature engineering, you'll need to switch environments.
-   - Press `Ctrl + Shift + P` and start typing "Reopen Locally" and select itß
+   - Press `Ctrl + Shift + P` and start typing "Reopen Locally" and select it.
-   - Press `Ctrl + Shift + P` again and start typing "Dev Containers: Reopen in Container" and select it
+   - Press `Ctrl + Shift + P` again and start typing "Dev Containers: Reopen in Container" and select it.
-   - Select the Python development environment
+   - Select the Python development environment.

 3. **Model Training**:
-   - With the generated CSVs from step 1 (in `data/processed`)
+   - With the generated CSVs from step 1 (in `data/processed`).
-   - Navigate to `src/python/test_train`
+   - Navigate to `src/python/test_train` (or relevant modeling scripts).
-   - Run the training scripts to view model results logged in MLflow
+   - Run the training scripts (e.g., for XGBoost, GRU, MLP) to view model results logged in MLflow.
    - If MLflow did not open in your browser, you can open it on [`localhost:5000`](http://localhost:5000).
-Check it out, MLflow is a powerful tool
+Check it out, MLflow is a powerful tool.

 Note that this workflow requires manual environment switching due to the separate R and Python dependencies.
 But hopefully the process of bouncing back and forth between development environment and local will allow for deeper understanding of Docker, Dev Containers, and the project.